Instagram/IGListKit/Guides/Best Practices and FAQ.md

 IGListKit _does_ still use `UICollectionView`'s cell reuse, so you shouldn't be concerned about performance.

-#### Why does UICollectionViewFlowLayout put everything in a new row?
+#### Why does `UICollectionViewFlowLayout` put everything in a new row?

 `UICollectionViewFlowLayout` has its limitations, and its not well designed to support sections on the same "line".
-Instead you should use [IGListCollectionViewLayout](https://github.com/Instagram/IGListKit/blob/master/Source/IGListCollectionViewLayout.h).
+Instead you should use [`IGListCollectionViewLayout`](https://github.com/Instagram/IGListKit/blob/master/Source/IGListCollectionViewLayout.h).

 #### What if I just want a section controller and don't need the object?